 - Nova Scotia

 - Prince Edward Island

-This program is not applicable if you are a refugee, a foreign national who has received a deportation order or if you are inadmissible to Canada.
-Please view the needs of each province and the requirements they need you to meet.
+This program is not applicable to refugees, or if you have received a deportation order or if you are inadmissible to Canada.